-Researchers from the Breast Cancer Now Toby Robins Research Center at the Institute of Cancer Research in London may have found which specific genes are involved in increasing a woman's risk of developing breast cancer, according to a study published online March 12 in Nature Communications.
+Researchers from the Breast Cancer Now Toby Robins Research Centre at the Institute of Cancer Research in London may have found specific genes that are involved in increasing a woman's risk of developing breast cancer, according to a study published online March 12 in Nature Communications.

-The research team hopes future testing of these genes can either identify women at high risk of developing breast cancer or help develop targeted treatments, according to an Insitute of Cancer Research press release.
+The research team hopes future testing of these genes can identify women at high risk of developing breast cancer or help develop targeted treatments, according to an Institute of Cancer Research press release.

 Researchers analyzed 63 regions of the human genome that had previously associated with the risk of breast cancer by mapping studies, according to the study.
-Their own developed technique called "Capture Hi-C" was used to study interactions between different regions of the human genome.
+The used a technique called "Capture Hi-C" to study interactions between different regions of the human genome.

-Through using this technique, they identified 110 genes linked to breast cancer and linked 32 of the new genes to the amount of time women survived breast cancer.
+They identified 110 genes linked to breast cancer and linked 32 of the new genes to how long women survived breast cancer.
 In addition, one third of the target genes were linked to the survival of women with estrogen receptor-positive breast cancer.